thoas/go-funk/README.rst

 funk.RandomInt
 ..............

-``funk.RandomInt`` generates a random int, based on a min and max values
+Generates a random int, based on a min and max values.

 .. code-block:: go